vchav019/Baby_Feed_Project/README.md

       1. right click on ffq-authentication-service directory and click on Open in integrated Terminal and run ob the terminal:

-                   Note: step 1. and 2. for install. step 2. only for rerunning the project.
+                   Note: step a. and b. for install. step b. only for rerunning the project.

           1. npm install
           2. npm start

       2. right click on ffq-food-item-service directory and click on Open in integrated Terminal and run ob the terminal:

-                    Note: step 1. for install. step 2. only for rerunning the project.
+                    Note: step a. for install. step b. only for rerunning the project.

           1. mvn spring-boot:run -Dspring-boot.run.arguments="mongo.fooditems.load=true"
           2. mvn spring-boot:run

       3. right click on ffq-questionnaire-web directory and click on Open in integrated Terminal and run ob the terminal:

-                    Note: step 1. and 2. for install.
-After installing, step 2. for rerunning the project.
-In addition, step 3. is a better option fo rerun the project because it loads the project automatically on a browser.
+                    Note: step a. and b. for install.
+After installing, step b. for rerunning the project.
+In addition, step c. is a better option fo rerun the project because it loads the project automatically on a browser.

            1. npm install